Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Introduction

 where ${\cal L}$ denotes the homogeneous subalgebra and ${\cal T}$ is the momentum subalgebra, generating Abelian translations.
-A classical $r$-matrix with $c = 0$ but $b \neq 0$ is usually said to describe a generalized $\kappa$-deformation (the best known example is the standard $\kappa$-deformation, introduced in \cite{Lukierski:1991qa,Lukierski:1992ny}).
-We show that almost all non-Abelian contracted $r$-matrices belong to the $D = 3$ generalized $\kappa$-deformations (with the exception of $r$-matrices given only by $c$ before the contraction).
+A classical $r$-matrix with $c = 0$ but $b \neq 0$ is usually said to describe a generalized $\kappa$-deformation (the best known example is the standard $\kappa$-deformation in timelike direction, introduced in \cite{Lukierski:1991qa,Lukierski:1992ny}).
+Apart from one case, all non-Abelian $r$-matrices classified in \cite{Stachura:1998ps} and derived by us via the quantum IW contractions belong to the $D = 3$ generalized $\kappa$-deformations.
 A distinguishing feature of such deformations in the physical context is their characterization by the dimensionful deformation parameter, which allows for the geometrization of the Planck mass $m_P = \hbar c^{-1}/\lambda_P$.
-This suggests the potential applicability of generalized $\kappa$-deformations in the context of quantum gravity. \item On the other hand, in the context of Chern-Simons formulation of 3D gravity it has been shown \cite{Fock:1999px} that 3D quantum gravity models can only be constructed with quantum symmetries satisfying the Fock-Rosly compatibility conditions (see Sec.~\ref{sec:6.0}).
-The Fock-Rosly compatible $r$-matrices are supposed to be completely classified in \cite{Osei:2017ybk} but our results for such $r$-matrices appear to contain less constrained sets of deformation parameters.
-Moreover, some authors argue that the relevant class of symmetries is actually smaller and given by the so-called Drinfeld doubles.
-It is known that there exist four $r$-matrices associated with Drinfeld doubles on the $D = 3$ de Sitter algebra and three on the $D = 3$ anti-de Sitter algebra \cite{Ballesteros:2013dy}, while there are eight for the $D = 3$ Poincar\'{e} algebra \cite{Ballesteros:2018te}.
-We point out where and how all of them arise in our calculations. \end{itemize}
+This suggests the potential applicability of generalized $\kappa$-deformations in the context of quantum gravity. \item On the other hand, in the context of the Chern-Simons formulation of 3D gravity it has been shown \cite{Fock:1999px} that 3D quantum gravity models can only be constructed with quantum symmetries satisfying the Fock-Rosly compatibility conditions (see Sec.~\ref{sec:6.0}).
+The Fock-Rosly compatible $r$-matrices are claimed to be completely classified in \cite{Osei:2017ybk}, although they are presented there in a quite complicated way.
+Meanwhile, some authors argue that the relevant class of symmetries is even smaller and given by the so-called Drinfeld doubles.
+It is known that there exist three such $r$-matrices associated with Drinfeld doubles on the $D = 3$ de Sitter algebra and three on the $D = 3$ anti-de Sitter algebra \cite{Ballesteros:2013dy}, while there are eight for the $D = 3$ Poincar\'{e} algebra \cite{Ballesteros:2018te}.
+We point out if and where all of them arise in our calculations.
+In particular, it turns out that four Poincar\'{e} Drinfeld doubles can not be obtained via quantum IW contractions. \end{itemize}